This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Ironically, this can have adverse effects on their ability to bring babies to full term, although not necessarily on their ability to conceive.
-In a study focused on women exposed to DES in utero, researchers found these women to have a statistically significant increased risk of eptopic pregnancy, miscarriage, and preterm delivery.
+In a study focused on women exposed to DES in utero, researchers found these women to have a statistically significant increased risk of ectopic pregnancy, miscarriage, and preterm delivery.

 Like with the other abnormalities we mentioned, some women are able to have normal, healthy pregnancies with a T-shaped uterus, while others choose to have it corrected with a surgical procedure called a metroplasty.
-For some women, this procedure can greatly increase their ability to have a live full-term live birth.
+For some women, this procedure can greatly increase their ability to have a full-term live birth.

 You are Woman